pivotal/git-duet/README.md

 If nothing is returned on standard output, email construction falls back to the decisions described above.

+#### Order of Precedence

+Since there are multiple ways to determine an author or committer's email, it is important to note the order of precedence used by Git Duet:

+1. Email lookup executable configured via the `GIT_DUET_EMAIL_LOOKUP_COMMAND` environmental variable
+2. Email lookup from `email_addresses` in your configuration file
+3. Custom email address from ERB template defined in `email_template` in your configuration file
+4. The username after the `;`, followed by `@` and the configured email domain
+5. The lower-cased first letter of the author or committer's first name, followed by `.` followed by the lower-cased last name of the author or committer, followed by `@` and the configured email domain (e.g.
+`f.bar@baz.local`)

 ### Git hook integration

 If you'd like to regularly remind yourself to set the solo or duet